wingolab/wingolab.github.io/projects.md

 containing proteins are more or less abundant or aggregation prone in carriers versus non-carriers and determine whether that contributes to AD risk.

+### Accelerated aging and risk for Alzheimer’s disease in the Emory Healthy Brain and Emory Healthy Aging Studies

+Accelerated aging occurs when a person’s biological age (as estimated by epigenetic DNA modification) is greater than their chronological age.
+In this project, we will investigate if accelerated aging is associated with lower cognitive performance, higher rate of biomarker evidence for neurodegenerative disease, and higher genetic risk for Alzheimer’s disease.
+In addition, we will investigate whether accelerated aging is associated with mood (anxiety, depression), resilience, purpose-in-life, and local air quality.

 ### Elucidating molecular mechanisms of psychological well-being

 Psychological well-being (PWB) is a multidimensional construct that encompasses positive emotion, life satisfaction,